kaitkj/ESP32_examples/README.md

 8. BLE Server Button
     - Connects to BLE Client and sends updates via notify.
 When the button is pressed, toggle the characteristic value to '1' or '0'
     - Only for ESP32-S3

+9. Rainmaker switch and LDR
+    - Runs Rainmaker.
+Collects LDR sensor data, and control LED from both app and device.
+    - Only for ESP32-S3
+    - Work in progress for compatibility with ESP32

 ## Logistics